HoloArchivists/hollow_memories/README.md

 You can create scheduled tasks to periodically run your archival commands to stay up to date automatically.

-## Download a livestream as it is occurring
+## Downloading a livestream as it is occurring
 Livestreams can be captured and downloaded as they are airing.

 Refer to [this guide](archiving_livestreams.md).